edstott/ES-CW1/lab-part-1.md

 1. Download and install Raspberry Pi Imager to your computer from here: https://www.raspberrypi.org/software/
 2. Connect the microSD card to your computer.
 Use the USB adapter if your computer doesn’t have a microSD socket.
 3. Run Raspberry Pi Imager.
 It requires admin privileges because it needs to rewrite the file system on the microSD card.
-   1. Select the operating system Raspberry Pi OS Lite (32-bit).
+   1. Select the version of Raspberry Pi according to the device you have: Zero or Zero 2 W. Select the operating system Raspberry Pi OS Lite (32-bit).
 It’s under Raspberry Pi OS (other) in the list of options.
    2. Select the SD Card.
 Be careful – you could erase your data if you choose the wrong card.
    3. Open the advanced options menu with the cog icon.
 Make the following changes:
       1. Check 'Set hostname'.
 Change the hostname to something that is likely to be unique, for example by appending your College username.